pek/jsno/README.md

     pass
 ```

-When a class is marked to form a variant family, jsno will add a label to the jsonfied
+When a class is marked to form a variant family, jsno will add a label to the data
+jsonfied from it's, or it's subclasses' instances, to identify the class.

-data, to denote the class.
-Now, the JSON produced by `jsonify` contains labels to
+Adter adding the decorator, the JSON produced by _jsonify_ contains labels to
-differntiate between the subclasses (variants):
+differentiate between the subclasses (variants):

 ```json
 {